xxsc0529/pyseekdb/README.md

 # pyseekdb

 pyseekdb aims to provide developers with simple and easy-to-use APIs, reducing the learning curve and entry barriers.
 Compared to relational databases, database systems like MongoDB, ES, and Milvus simplify their main operations into KV operations in their Client APIs, making them more beginner-friendly.
-This SDK provides efficient and easy-to-use APIs for applications to access SeekDB and OceanBase's AI-related features.
-Advanced users can still use MySQL-compatible drivers to directly manipulate database objects in SeekDB and OceanBase through SQL statements.
+This SDK provides efficient and easy-to-use APIs for applications to access seekdb and OceanBase's AI-related features.
+Advanced users can still use MySQL-compatible drivers to directly manipulate database objects in seekdb and OceanBase through SQL statements.

 To achieve the above design goals, this SDK follows the following design principles:
 1. Fixed data model with schema-free interfaces.
 For beginners and application prototype development, users do not need to explicitly define relational table structures